 The length of this string is slightly longer than the last example due to the spaces.

 This example uses LENGTH with a NULL value.
 We’ve run the query on the table to see different results.

-SELECT country, LENGTH(country) AS COUNTRY_LENGTH
+SELECT country, LENGTH(country) AS COUNTRY_LENGTH FROM customers;

 You can see that the length of each country value is shown.
 Where the country is NULL, a NULL value is returned by LENGTH.